-- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$35,535,528 (net position).
-Of this amount, \$6,249,237 represents unrestricted net position, which may be used to meet the Authority's ongoing obligations to citizens. - The Authority's total net position is increased by \$7,273,230 because the total revenues exceeded the total expenditures by the amount. - At the close of the fiscal year, the Authority's combined fund balances had increased to \$26,445,126 in comparison with the prior year amount of \$21,692,440.
-Approximately \$5,016,761 of this amount is available for spending at the Authority's discretion (unassigned fund balance). - At the end of the current fiscal year, unrestricted fund balance for the general fund was \$7,169,465, or approximately 59.1% of total general fund expenditures.
+- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$38,703,709 (net position).
+Of this amount, \$7,233,110 represents unrestricted net position, which may be used to meet the Authority's ongoing obligations to citizens. - The Authority's total net position is increased by \$3,168,181 because the total revenues exceeded the total expenditures by the amount.
+Most of the Authority's programs are funded with grants on reimbursement basis and some are advanced.
+Other revenue were received for programs and projects that were from prior year unrecorded revenue and are offsetting. - At the close of the fiscal year, the Authority's combined fund balances had increased to \$29,219,411 in comparison with the prior year amount of \$26,445,126.
+Approximately \$9,397,213 of this amount is available for spending at the Authority's discretion (unassigned fund balance).
+The fund unassigned balance will be programmed for the Authority's Programs and Projects in the next fiscal year. - At the end of the current fiscal year, unrestricted fund balance for the general fund was \$7,233,110, or approximately 43% of total general fund expenditures.